agustinBassi/agustinBassi/README.md

 ### My current Github profile

-Due to I focused my efforts in Goto IoT, I've been moving most of my repos there and the ones that I used to have here don't reflect the way I create projects anymore, for that reason I made them private.
-Regarding the backend projects I've been working on since 2018, all of them are private projects and can't publish them here.
-Summarizing, if you want to see how I work you can go to the Goto IoT site or have a private conversation to know more about this.
+Most of my recent work has been focused on Goto IoT, so I’ve moved the majority of my repositories there.
+The projects I previously hosted here no longer reflect my current approach or standards, which is why I've made them private.

+As for my backend development work since 2018, those projects are part of private or proprietary codebases, so unfortunately I can’t share them publicly on GitHub.

+If you’d like to learn more about my work, check out Goto IoT — or feel free to reach out for a private conversation.
+I'm always happy to connect and share insights about my experience and how I approach building software.

 ### 🛠 &nbsp;Tech Stack